bennettslin/yearlings_bobtail_app/PROMO_WORK.md

 # Promo work
-* Have button text hover based on light or dark text colour
+* Button text hover and selected colours.
-* 404 page has link

 * Helmet for new promo pages
 * Location replace for 404, deprecated, and new promo pages

-* Marketing toggle and root home key are the same
+* Marketing toggle and root home key are the same?!

 * Marketing scroll useEffect is really just for pitch
     * Change from being marketing children to scroll and nav children